ebourg/StrataDocs/guide/reference/reference_overview.md

 ## Pricer module

-The `strata-pricer` module provides standard analytics for pricing financial instruments.
+The `strata-pricer` module provides standard analytics for pricing and risk calculations on financial instruments.

 ## Engine module